prisinha23/HackElite-2020-_Phoenix/README.md

 # hack_athon

-A Flutter Project Based on the Vaccine Distribution system That helps the user get their vaccine and assisn them days and registered no
+A Flutter Project Based on the Vaccine Distribution system that helps the user get their vaccine by assigning  them the exact date based on their priority number.
+The priority number is given on the basis of age and medical conditions.
+It makes whole vaccination process hassle free.